fousa/fyn-extension/README.md

 FUCK YEAH NOUNS
 ===============

-A "Fuck Yeah Nouns" Google Chrome Extention
+A "Fuck Yeah Nouns" Google Chrome Extension

 Finds a nice picture for the given word!